BePo65/license-downloader/README.md

 ## Usage

-'license-downloader' uses the github REST API to find the location of the license files of the project (dev-) dependencies (the license file location does not depend on the package version).
+'license-downloader' uses the github REST API to find the location of the license files of the project (dev-) dependencies.
+The license file location does not depend on the package version.
+Details about how the license file is detected can be found in [licensee/licensee > What we look at](https://github.com/licensee/licensee/blob/master/docs/what-we-look-at.md) and [licensee/licensee > README](https://github.com/licensee/licensee/tree/master/docs).

 Optionally it downloads these files to a given directory.

 ### Usage with downloading the license files:
 ```sh